ShrikeshB/CravingCrumbs/README.md

 # CravingCrumbs
-It is a online cake selling website..
+- It is a online cake selling website..
+- Customers can even order custom cakes and have it delivered to them.